tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 One of the easiest toolchains to implement with developer docs is a GitHub wiki.
 Learning GitHub will also allow you to become familiar with the version control workflows that are common with many docs-as-code tools.
 For this reason, I have a detailed tutorial for using GitHub in this course.

 When you create a repository on GitHub, the repository comes with a wiki that you can add pages to.
-This wiki can be really convenient if your source code is stored on GitHub.
+This wiki can be convenient if your source code is stored on GitHub.

 {% if site.format == "web" %}
 * TOC